Autonomous Wheel Loader Navigation Using Goal-Conditioned Actor-Critic MPC: Methodology

 \section{Methodology}

 We begin with a high-level overview of our approach before detailing its application to our specific problem.
 Our approach focuses on controlling a nonlinear system:

 where both the states $x$ and controls $u$ are subject to constraints.
 Our goal is to drive the system to a goal state $x_g$ and maintain it there indefinitely.
 To achieve this, we use the description of the nonlinear system to construct a goal-conditioned MDP, where we assign $s = x$, $a = u$, $g = x_g$, and define the state transitions of the MDP as deterministic using $s_{t+1} = f(s_t, a_t)$.
 We then approximate the optimal solution of the MDP through a Lyapunov-based Actor-Critic RL algorithm \cite{wang2023policyoptimizationmethodoptimaltime}, which trains a policy that stabilizes the MDP system according to Definition \ref{def:mean_cost}.
-However, while the RL policy is able to solve the control task in simulation, it struggles in the real-world, where its constant disregard for actuator limits may damage the machine being controlled.
+However, while the RL policy is able to solve the control task in simulation, it is unable to take into account actuator limits and other constraints, which complicates real world deployment.

 Because of this, we leverage the fact that the RL algorithm also produces a critic that is compliant with Theorem \ref{the:mean_cost}, thereby providing a sampling-based Lyapunov function which can be used to synthesize another controller.
 Specifically, we integrate the critic as both the stage and terminal cost of a nonlinear MPC, allowing it to inherit the RL agents knowledge on how the system can be stabilized.
 However, unlike the RL policy, the MPC can enforce constraints, thereby making it better suited for real-world control.